ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 want complete privacy or, instead, do a lot of microstock photography.
 The settings are available on the _Image Import & Export_ page in _Preferences_.

-**Contributors:** Benoit Touchette, Michael Natterer, Jehan Pagès
+**Contributors:** Benoit Touchette, Michael Natterer, Jehan Pagès…

 ## On-canvas interaction

 GIMP 2.10 ships with a new feature that allows some GEGL-based filters to render on-canvas controls.
 For now, this applies to just three filters: _Spiral_, _Supernova_, and _Panorama Projection_.
 But there will be more in the future.

 <p>